CodeStix/blog/articles/reddit-discord-bot.md

 -   `r/pics week` or `r/pics top week`: shows a top post from the last week.
 You can also use **hour**, **day**, **month**, **year** and **all**.

 :information_source: **Protip:** You can use the `r//` shortcut to repeat your previous input.

-**:warning: To enable NSFW reddit content (e.g. r/fiftyfifty), you MUST mark the Discord channel as NSFW.**

 ![bot prefix usage](https://github.com/CodeStix/reddit-discord-bot/raw/master/images/redditprefix.png)